 - Agreement that any anomaly that is material to the registry or any other stakeholder is reported to us in a timely fashion.

 - Registrar name, web address, and contact details including Public, SRS, Technical and Billing.

-- A soft copy of the Registrar Public Encryption Key sent to email@example.com as an attachment.
+- A soft copy of the Registrar Public Encryption Key or CSR sent to email@example.com as an attachment.

-Once we receive the CON1 application we will contact the Domain Name Commission to ensure that the organisation has been approved as an authorised registrar.
-When that has been confirmed we will liaise with the technical contact of the registrar and connect the registrar to the SRS test platform to allow them to develop their interface with the SRS.
+Once we have received the completed CON1 application form and .nz Connection Agreement, we will then liaise with the registrar technical contact and connect the registrar to the SRS Test Platform to allow them to develop their interface with the SRS.

-While we provide tools in the Registrar Information Kit (RIK) to help registrars, it is the responsibility of registrars to develop their own client application that will interface with the registry using the SRS protocol.
-A registrar may opt to develop their application to conform to the SRS specification without the use of the RIK.
+While we provide example tools to help registrars, it is the responsibility of registrars to develop their own client application that will interface with the registry using the SRS or EPP protocols.

 Operational Testing and Evaluation¶

 Before we grant access to the production systems of the registry, the registrar must demonstrate to us: